meister245/naga-web-api/README.md

 # naga-web-api

-Unofficial python client for NAGA.com trading platform The library implements private API calls captured from NAGA.com web interface
+Unofficial python client for NAGA.com social and trading platform.
+The library implements private API calls captured from NAGA.com web user interface.

+## Disclaimer

+I am not associated with NAGA.com.
+I don't bear any responsibility if you end up losing money as a result of this library.
-The private API may change at any point in time in the future, use at your own risk.
+The private API may change at any point in time in the future, use the library at your own risk.

 ## Usage